smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/David Morley.md

 - Removed dependency on ui-leaflet directive
 - Fixed memory leak in map containers
 - Middleware method to get polygon centroids from database (defaults to leaflet getCenter() on error)
+- New toolbars for map consistent with standard leaflet tools
+- Correct resizing issues in KG's D3 code
+- Main navbar is now responsive to page resize

+## (June)